 Now you know why you simply must make plans for visiting this island, let’s go over all the practical information and travel tips that will make your trip planning a lot easier.

 This Bonaventure Island boat trip article is updated for 2021 season and it’s a part of a longer road trip around the Gaspé Peninsula.
 Read about it in this detailed Gaspésie itinerary and travel guide.

 Bonaventure Island is located only a short boat ride, precisely 3.3 km, from the village of Percé.

 The only way to reach the island is by boat.
 Two private cruise line companies operate the shuttle ferry service between Percé and Bonaventure Island.
-They cooperate, you can buy boat tickets in one building for both of them.
+You can buy boat tickets in one building for both of them.
 You don’t have to order boat tickets in advance because they have high capacity boats and you’ll always have a spot on the ship, even during high season.
 Obviously, if you come with a huge group, book your boat tickets well ahead of time via an email.

 You must buy the ferry tickets directly in the registration office in Rue du Quai in Percé, right by the pier.
 The ticket office is open daily between 8am to 4:30 pm.
 No online or telephone reservations are possible.
 You can choose from these two boat operators and the prices are for a direct connection to the island:

 - Les Croisieres Julien Cloutier: The boats to the island operate between mid-May to the end of October and the rides cost $38 per adult and $20 for kids 6-15.
 Taxes are included and children under 6 are free.
 The boats depart from the mainland at 9 am, 10 am, 11 am, noon, and 1 pm.
 From the island, you can return to the mainland at noon, 1 pm, 2 pm, and 4 pm which is the last boat ride for the day.
 It takes about 35-40 minutes one way.